Historic Estate Conservation Committee Biographies

-Michael was a member of the National Trust’s Architectural Panel for ten years and a member of Heritage Lottery Fund’s expert panel on buildings and land for six years.
+Michael was a member of the National Trust’s Architectural Panel for ten years and a member of National Lottery Heritage Fund’s expert panel on buildings and land for six years.
 He is currently one of the Trustees of the Greenwich Foundation; he is a Governor of the Building Craft College in the London Borough of Newnham and is an Associate Professor in the Architecture Faculty of Hong Kong University.
 Michael also serves on the Historic England Advisory Committee and is Chair of the Historic Estate Conservation Committee.

 Ms Victoria Harley